-Despite additions to the endowment of \$19.7 million in 2019, the University Endowment declined \$13.1 million to \$832.8 million, primarily due to a decrease in unrealized gains as well as a lower appraisal value of the University's mineral rights and the return of gift further discussed in the following paragraph.
+Despite additions to the endowment of \$26.9 million and \$19.7 million in 2020 and 2019, respectively, the University Endowment declined \$12.3 million at September 30, 2020 and \$13.1 million at September 30, 2019, primarily due to a decrease in market value as well as a lower appraisal value of the University's mineral rights in both years.
 During fiscal year 2019 the University returned all gifts and accumulated earnings received by the University and the Law School Foundation from a donor.
 Gifts of \$20.0 million received by the University were returned to the donor (see note 1).

-The University Endowment grew \$60.6 million in 2018 resulting from additions to the endowment of \$24.9 million and unrealized gains.
 These endowment totals do not include the endowment values of discretely presented component units.